UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 * B: supervised autonomous operation (30 runs):
 The human user assigns the drone a specific target (e.g., destroy the enemy tank on coordinate x, y), which is then engaged autonomously by the drone.
 The use of the drone is terminated when the specifically assigned target is destroyed, or the human user decides to cancel the operation.
 Although the human user decides to use the weapon system as in example 1, however, the execution is done autonomously.
 The human user assumes the role of a supervisor.
 In this example, the human is "on-the-loop".

-* Experimental Procedures Hypothesis 2:
-Tbd.
-* Experimental Procedures Hypothesis 3:
-Tbd.

 #### 3. Analyzing the Data.
 After generating all Data during the simulation experiments the Data of Experiment A and B a statistical hypothesis test using the Software "R" will be conducted answer Hypothesis 1.
 Unmanned Systems can be operated autonomously with the same reliability as Human-operated once in a virtual military scenario when there is no significant difference between Experiment A and B.

+### Experimental Procedures Hypothesis 2:
+Tbd.
+### Experimental Procedures Hypothesis 3:
+Tbd.

 ## Plan of attack for the rest of the semester

+### Midterm Presentation 10/30/2018
+* Update GitHub with Slide Content 10/23/2018
+* Draft Slides uploaded 10/23/2018
+* Final Slides uploaded 10/29/2018
+* Draft early results of qualitative and quantitative 10/22/2018

+### Final Presentation 12/04/2018
+* Finalize Research Methodologie 11/29/2018
+* Qualitative Research finalized 11/29/2018
+* Quantitative Research finalized 11/29/2018
+* Finalize Documentary /12/03/2018

 ## References